-- 1. The part of the allowed or target revenue of the transmission system operator which is related to the provision of transmission services shall be referred to as the transmission services revenue.
+- The part of the allowed or target revenue of the transmission system operator which is related to the provision of transmission services shall be referred to as the transmission services revenue.
 Where an effective inter-transmission system operator compensation mechanism referred to in Article 5(5) is established, the transmission services revenue shall be adjusted accordingly. - 2.
-The transmission services revenue shall be recovered by transmission tariffs which are capacity-based and set on the basis of reference prices, unless otherwise foreseen in this paragraph.
-In addition to capacity-based transmission tariffs and subject to the approval of the national regulatory authority, the transmission services revenue may also be recovered by the following commodity-based transmission tariffs which are set separately from each other: - (a) a flow-based charge shall be as follows: - (i) calculated on the basis of forecasted and/or historical allocations and set in such a way that it is the same at all entry points and the same at all exit points; - (ii) levied for the purpose of covering the costs mainly driven by the quantity of the gas flow;
+The transmission services revenue shall be recovered by capacity-based charges which are set on the basis of reference prices, unless otherwise foreseen in this paragraph.
+In addition to capacity-based charges and subject to the approval of the national regulatory authority, the transmission services revenue may also be recovered by the following commodity-based charges calculated separately from each other: - (a) a flow-based charge shall meet all the following requirements: - (i) calculated on the basis of forecasted and/or historical allocations and set in such a way that it is the same at all entry points and the same at all exit points; - (ii) levied for the purpose of covering the costs mainly driven by the quantity of the gas flow; - (iii) expressed in monetary terms or in kind. - (b) a complementary revenue recovery charge shall meet all the following requirements: - (i) calculated on the basis of forecasted and/or historical allocations and in accordance with the applicable national rules;

-- (iii) expressed in monetary terms or in kind. - (b) a complementary revenue recovery charge shall be as follows: - (i) calculated on the basis of forecasted and/or historical allocations and in accordance with the applicable national rules; - (ii) levied for the purpose of revenue recovery; - (iii) applied at interconnection points where the fixed payable price approach is followed and at points other than interconnection points; - (iv) applied after the national regulatory authority makes an assessment of its costreflectivity and its impact on cross-subsidisation between interconnection points and points other than interconnection points and submits this assessment to the Agency for information. - 3.
+- (ii) levied for the purpose of revenue recovery; - (iii) applied at interconnection points where the fixed payable price approach is followed and at points other than interconnection points; - (iv) applied after the national regulatory authority makes an assessment of its costreflectivity and its impact on cross-subsidisation between interconnection points and points other than interconnection points and submits this assessment to the Agency for information. - 3.
 The part of the allowed or target revenue of the transmission system operator which is related to the provision of dedicated services shall be referred to as the dedicated services revenue.
 The dedicated services revenue shall be outside of the application of the cost allocation methodology set out in Article 5(1) and reconciled in a manner other than the one set out in Chapter VI. - 4.
 The dedicated services revenue shall be recovered by charges for dedicated services.
-Subject to Articles 21 and 22, when deciding on the application of charges for dedicated services charged to specific network users and at specific entry or exit points, the national regulatory authority shall take into account the need to avoid cross-subsidisation between network users and the objectives of security of supply and fulfilment of goals for renewable energy sources. - With the aim of promoting efficient use of the transmission system, alternative capacity- or commodity-based transmission tariffs set in a manner other than as referred to in paragraph may be introduced subject to the approval the national regulatory authority for specific capacity products.
+Subject to Articles 21 and 22, when deciding on the application of charges for dedicated services charged to specific network users and at specific entry or exit points, the national regulatory authority shall take into account the need to avoid cross-subsidisation between network users and the objectives of security of supply and fulfilment of goals for renewable energy sources.

-Cost allocation methodology
+Article 5 Cost allocation methodology